MicrosoftDocs/entra-docs/docs/identity-platform/azure-ad-graph-app-manifest-deprecation.md

 ms.subservice: develop
 ms.topic: reference
 ms.workload: identity
-ms.date: 01/10/2024
+ms.date: 02/27/2024
 ms.author: ryanwi
 ms.custom: aaddev
 ms.reviewer: youazhou
 ---

-# Migrate your app manifest to Microsoft Graph format
+# Azure AD Graph app manifest deprecation

-Azure Active Directory (Azure AD) Graph is deprecated and you must migrate your app and app manifest from Azure AD Graph format to Microsoft Graph format.
+Following the Azure AD Graph deprecation, the Azure AD Graph format of application manifests is deprecated and the Microsoft Entra admin center displays app manifests in Microsoft Graph format.
+For most users, no action is required to convert app manifests from Azure AD Graph format to Microsoft Graph format.
 Microsoft Graph is our latest offering and represents our best-in-breed API surface.
 To learn more about Azure AD Graph deprecation, please read [Migrate your apps to Microsoft Graph](/graph/migrate-azure-ad-graph-overview).

 ## Migration date